An indulgent delightW

 - 1/2 lb good quality, thick sliced bacon

 Preheat over to 375 degrees.
-Place a baking rack on top of an aluminum foil lined baking sheet.
+Line a baking sheet with aluminum foil or parchment paper.
+Place a baking rack on top of that.

 Combine the sugar and pecans in a food processor and process until the pecans are finely ground.
 Add the salt, pepper and cayenne pepper and pulse to combine.
 Add the maple syrup and pulse again to moisten the crumbs.